Shift to Volumetric Billing

 • Support the long-term sustainability of local water systems

 • Share We have one water connection and one water meter on our property.
 However we have 2 dwellings on our property and we are billed for 2 units.
 Now that you move to metric billing, we believe the SCRD should install a separate meter for the second dwelling.
 We believe this should have been done right away back when you decided to double our charges.
 What is the process to have the second meter installed by SCRD? on Facebook Share We have one water connection and one water meter on our property.
 However we have 2 dwellings on our property and we are billed for 2 units.
 Now that you move to metric billing, we believe the SCRD should install a separate meter for the second dwelling.
 We believe this should have been done right away back when you decided to double our charges.
-What is the process to have the second meter installed by SCRD? on Twitter Share We have one water connection and one water meter on our property.
+What is the process to have the second meter installed by SCRD? on X (formerly Twitter) Share We have one water connection and one water meter on our property.
 However we have 2 dwellings on our property and we are billed for 2 units.
 Now that you move to metric billing, we believe the SCRD should install a separate meter for the second dwelling.
 We believe this should have been done right away back when you decided to double our charges.
 What is the process to have the second meter installed by SCRD? on Linkedin Email We have one water connection and one water meter on our property.
 However we have 2 dwellings on our property and we are billed for 2 units.
 Now that you move to metric billing, we believe the SCRD should install a separate meter for the second dwelling.
 We believe this should have been done right away back when you decided to double our charges.
 What is the process to have the second meter installed by SCRD? link

 We have one water connection and one water meter on our property.
 However we have 2 dwellings on our property and we are billed for 2 units.
 Now that you move to metric billing, we believe the SCRD should install a separate meter for the second dwelling.
 We believe this should have been done right away back when you decided to double our charges.
 What is the process to have the second meter installed by SCRD?

-Yvonne asked 19 days ago
+Yvonne asked about 2 months ago

 Hello,